Sama-Darya/Environmental-monitoring-with-Raspberry-Pi/README.md

 Example screenshots of GUI, created and developed using QT, for monitoring the application parameters will be uploaded soon.
 Additional information can be found on GUI Wiki.

 ### License

+This project, the software and the documentation associated with it, is licensed under the open souce MIT license.